Set debug mode

 gray - hidden.

-Variables are shown only in manual step mode (when speedMS is omitted or -1).
+Variables are shown only in step mode (and not if speedMS used).